 I started picking a theme for each year after a friend told me about their habit of doing it.
-But rather than deciding on the theme on January 1, I pick a direction for what it might be, and then let the theme emerge.
+But rather than deciding on the theme on January 1 – I have a general direction in mind for the year, with resolutions and whatnot, and then let the theme emerge.

 Four to six months into the year, the theme is usually fairly obvious.

-I was inspired by one co-worker of mine.
-He shows up like the tide.
-Reliably.
-Every day.
-Always there.
+I was inspired by one co-worker of mine – he showed up like the tide – Reliably, every day, he was always there.

-The third pillar could be defined as cross discipline – less to do with the daily routines and mindset – everything to do with the ocean.
+The third pillar, which is more of an imagery pillar – less to do with the daily routines and mindset – everything to do with proximity to the ocean.

 I was truly inspired by my best friend.
 He came in quietly, like The Tide, always reliable, always present.